bryanl/workshop-php-bootstrap/2 deploying with fabric/README.md

 ## Reviewing our application

+Our application relies on three components:

+1. Mysql is used to store our application's data.
+The data stored will be x and y coordinates of the mouse's click.
+2. PHP application to store and load click coordinates.
+3. Javascript application to collect and show click coordinates.

 ## Introducing Fabric

 Fabric is a tool written in Python that be used to install apps and run commands on remote servers.
 Tasks are created to facilitate the actions.